 - They’re also very flattering and often this can be a ploy to get you to fall in love with them.

-- The other thing they love to do is brag and it’s all about things not necessarily all about things they have achieved.
+- The other thing the narcissist love to do is brag and it’s all about things not necessarily all about things they have achieved.
 It could also be things in the future that they are going to achieve.

 - They love name dropping as well and they are obsessed with image.